openhab/openhab-addons/bundles/org.openhab.binding.intesis/README.md

 ## Full Example

-The binding can be fully setup from the Paper UI but if you decide to use files here is a full example:
+The binding can be fully setup from the UI but if you decide to use files here is a full example:

 **Things**